sveta-egorova/running/README.md

 # Credits

-Big thank you goes to all organizers of CS50 course who opened the new programming world for me, and my dearest Ernest Sadykov who is supporting me in everything that I am doing
+Big thank you goes to all organizers of CS50 course who opened the new programming world for me